mikebeaton/OpenCorePkg/Platform/OpenNetworkBoot/README.md

 ## Booting ISO and IMG files

-Though not often noted in the documentation, the vast majority of HTTP Boot implementations support loading `.iso` and `.img` files, which will be automatically mounted as a ramdisk.
+Though not often noted in the documentation, the majority of HTTP Boot implementations support loading `.iso` and `.img` files, which will be automatically mounted as a ramdisk.
 If the mounted filesystem includes `\EFI\BOOT\BOOTx64.efi` (or `\EFI\BOOT\BOOTIA32.efi` for 32-bit) then this